Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 The decreasing sequence of subspaces of $\K^d$ given by assertion (i):

 is called the {\it Lyapunov filtration} associated to $\mathcal A$ at a given point $x\in Y.$

-The numbers $\chi_m<\chi_{m-1}<\cdots <\chi_2<\chi_1$ given by assertion (ii) above are called the {\it Lyapunov exponents} of the cocycle $\mathcal{A}$ with respect to the harmonic measure $\mu.$ Moreover, we infer from formulas (\ref{e:Lyapunov}) and (\ref{e:Lyapunov_max}) above that these characteristic numbers measure heuristically the expansion rate of $\mathcal A$ along different vector-directions $v$ and along leafwise Brownian trajectories.
-In other words, the stochastic formulas (\ref{e:Lyapunov})-(\ref{e:Lyapunov_max}) express the dynamical character of the Lyapunov exponents.
+The numbers $\chi_m<\chi_{m-1}<\cdots <\chi_2<\chi_1$ given by assertion (ii) above are called the {\it Lyapunov exponents} of the cocycle $\mathcal{A}$ with respect to the harmonic measure $\mu.$ It follows from formulas (\ref{e:Lyapunov}) and (\ref{e:Lyapunov_max}) above that these characteristic numbers measure heuristically the expansion rate of $\mathcal A$ along different vector-directions $v$ and along leafwise Brownian trajectories.
+In other words, the stochastic formulas (\ref{e:Lyapunov})-(\ref{e:Lyapunov_max}) highlight the dynamical character of the Lyapunov exponents.